simonhaenisch/md-to-pdf/readme.md

   -h, --help              Output usage information
   -v, --version           Output version
-  --stylesheet            Path to a local or remote stylesheet (can be passed multiple times) --css                   String of styles (can be used to overwrite stylesheets) --body-class            Classes to be added to the body tag (can be passed multiple times)
+  -w, --watch             Watch the current file(s) for changes --stylesheet            Path to a local or remote stylesheet (can be passed multiple times) --css                   String of styles (can be used to overwrite stylesheets) --body-class            Classes to be added to the body tag (can be passed multiple times)